Anton Zinkovsky

-Anton Alekseyevich Zinkovsky (Антон Алексеевич Зиньковский; born 14 April 1996) is a Russian football player.
-He plays as a left winger for FC Spartak Moscow.
+Anton Alekseyevich Zinkovsky (Антон Алексеевич Зиньковский; born 14 April 1996) is a Russian football player who plays as a left winger for Sochi on loan from Spartak Moscow, and the Russia national team.

 Club career

-He made his professional debut in the Russian Professional Football League for FC Chertanovo Moscow on 17 September 2014 in a game against FC Lokomotiv Liski.
+Zinkovsky made his professional debut in the Russian Professional Football League for FC Chertanovo Moscow on 17 September 2014 in a game against FC Lokomotiv Liski.

-On 13 January 2019, he signed a 3-year contract with Krylia Sovetov Samara.
+On 13 January 2019, Zinkovsky signed a 3-year contract with Krylia Sovetov Samara.
 He made his Russian Premier League debut for Krylia Sovetov on 2 March 2019 in a game against FC Lokomotiv Moscow as a 90th-minute substitute for Aleksandr Samedov.
 On 30 November 2021, he extended his contract with Krylia Sovetov until the end of 2023.

 On 23 June 2022, Zinkovsky signed a five-year contract with FC Spartak Moscow.
 He scored his first goal for the team in a 3-0 victory over PFC Sochi on 15 August 2022.

+On 18 February 2025, Zinkovsky returned to Krylia Sovetov Samara on loan.

+On 7 July 2025, he moved on a new loan to Sochi.

 International career

 He was called up to the Russia national football team for the first time for October 2021 World Cup qualifiers against Slovakia and Slovenia.

+Zinkovsky made his debut on 23 March 2023 in a friendly against Iran.